CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

   `IS_PLAYER_TARGETTING_CHAR` script command, updated for Standard controls on PC, didn't previously differentiate between those control styles.
   This fix was also contributed by **Wesser**.
 * Starting a New Game would previously reset the mouse sensitivity, the same as when restoring settings to defaults.
 This has now been resolved.
-* In this release, I revisited the Rosenberg Audio fix, famously very the first fix made for SilentPatch.
+* In this release, I revisited the Rosenberg Audio fix, famously the very first fix made for SilentPatch.
   The results are surprising -- 12 years later, it turns out this fix **was placebo all along**!
 Contrary to popular belief, this feature was never broken on PC after all, and all of Rosenberg's lines can be heard even without mods.
 The perceived difference in frequency of those lines may boil down to a different randomness function across platforms.
 Therefore, just for a good measure, together with the removal of a placebo fix, I also made this feature use a PS2 randomness function, to ensure the odds of this audio playing match the console.
-* [Ped Speech Patch](https://gtaforums.com/topic/817075-ped-speech-patch-gta-vc/){:target="_blank"} from **Sergenaur** has now been integrated into SilentPatch.
+* [Ped Speech Patch](https://gtaforums.com/topic/817075-ped-speech-patch-gta-vc/){:target="_blank"} from **Sergeanur** has now been integrated into SilentPatch.
   This makes pedestrians and Tommy much more talkative than by default.
   My variation of this fix also includes a fix for improper randomness of the chat initiation action -- the odds of that now match the PS2 version.
 * Hitting vehicles and objects with a screwdriver now produces an impact sound.